kos-lang/kos/doc/modules.md

 function.prototype.async()
 --------------------------

-    function.prototype.async(this_object, args_array)
+    function.prototype.async(this, args)

 Invokes a function asynchronously on a new thread.

 Returns the created thread object.

-The `this_object` argument is the object which is bound to the function as `this` for this invocation.
+The `this` argument is the object which is bound to the function as `this` for this invocation.
 It can be any object or `void`.

-The `args_array` argument is an array (can be empty) containing arguments for the function.
+The `args` argument is an array (can be empty) containing arguments for the function.

 Example: